-Israel-Hamas truce: All that you need to know
+Israel-Hamas truce deal: All that you need to know

 - Both sides have agreed to a four-day pause in fighting.

-- In exchange, Hamas has agreed to release 50 civilian women and children out of the 240 captives abducted on October 7.
+- In exchange, Hamas has agreed to release 50 civilian women and children out of the 237 captives abducted since October 7.

 - As part of the deal, Israel has agreed to release 150 Palestinian women and children from its prisons.